DjangoForAll/Django-Course/Level_02/Milestone/Readme.md

 ### 4. Delete an item

-Use the del command to remove an item by its index.
+Use the del command to remove an item by its priority.

 ```
-$ ./tasks del 3
+$ ./tasks delete 3
-Deleted item with index 3
+Deleted item with priority 3
 ```

 Attempting to delete a non-existent item should display an error message.

 ```
-$ ./tasks del 5
+$ ./tasks delete 5
-Error: item with index 5 does not exist.
+Error: item with priority 5 does not exist.
 Nothing deleted.
 ```

 ### 5. Mark a task as completed

-Use the done command to mark an item as completed by its index.
+Use the done command to mark an item as completed by its priority.

 ```
 $ ./tasks done 1